Campbell Brown (journalist): Personal life

 Brown was married to a Washington, D.C. real estate broker, Peregrine Roberts, for two years.

 Brown met Dan Senor in Iraq in March 2004.
-Senor was then spokesman for the Coalition Provisional Authority in Iraq and Baghdad; Brown was one of the journalists covering the war.
-According to The New York Times, "their first date was a group dinner, with Tom Brokaw and another journalist".
+Senor was then spokesman for the Coalition Provisional Authority in Iraq and Baghdad and Brown was one of the journalists covering the war.
+According to The New York Times, "their first date was a group dinner with Tom Brokaw and another journalist".
 Senor and Brown married at the Beaver Creek Chapel in Beaver Creek, Colorado on April 2, 2006.
 Brown converted to Judaism, her husband's faith.

 On June 24, 2007, Brown announced on Weekend Today that she and her husband were expecting their first baby.
 On December 18, 2007, Brown gave birth to their son, Eli James Senor, named after his grandfather, James Senor.

 In an August 2008 article, Brown addressed charges that her marriage to Senor, who at the time was working as an advisor for the Mitt Romney presidential campaign, represented a conflict of interest for her as a journalist.
-Brown noted that such marriages were commonplace in Washington, with NBC reporters Chuck Todd and Andrea Mitchell married to a Democratic consultant and Alan Greenspan, respectively.
+Brown noted that such marriages were commonplace in Washington with NBC reporters Chuck Todd married to a Democratic consultant, Andrea Mitchell married to Fed chair Alan Greenspan and Mika Brzezinski a blood relative of several members of the political world.

 On October 27, 2008, during a guest appearance on The Daily Show, Brown announced her second pregnancy.
 On April 6, 2009, Brown gave birth to her second son, Asher Liam Senor.